pelinbalci/pelinbalci.github.io/CV.md

 ## Work Experiences
 - 2019 – 2020	Adphorus a Sojern Company, Sr. Data Analyst
-    - Production level codes for reporting performance of the algorithms by using Python, Facebook API and SQL,
+    - Production level codes for reporting performance of the algorithms by using Python, Facebook API and SQL
     - A/B testing methods
     - Sampling algorithms
     - Facebook digital marketing